 The best way to ensure an easy removal of the cake from the tin, is to line the tin with baking paper.
 I grease the tin first with a little butter to help the paper stick to it.
 If you let the paper hang over the sides by an inch or so, you can easily grip the over hang and pull the cake out once it's cooled down.

-Tips for making the Gingerbread Traybake:
+More tips for making the Gingerbread Traybake:

 - The biscuits will go soft from being in contact with the buttercream (gingerbread is a fairly soft biscuit anyway) so add them right before serving.